Weighted estimates for a bilinear fractional integral operator and its commutator: A union condition: The Commutators

 where we have utilized Theorem \ref{1/3trick} to obtain the last inequality.
 By the generalized H\"older inequality, we have the following estimates:

 These estimates allows us to continue our previous estimates as follows:

 Observe that the first three sums in the last display are finite sums, so we only need to gain control over the inner-most sum on a dyadic grid $\D_t$.
 Next, we will replace the sum on $\D_t$ by a sum on a sparse family of cubes.
-For every $k\in\mathbb{Z}$, let $\{Q_{k,j}\}_j$ be a collection of disjoint cubes from $\mathscr{D}_t$ that are maximal w.r.t.
+For every $k\in\mathbb{Z}$, let $\{Q_{k,j}\}_j$ be a collection of disjoint cubes from $\mathscr{D}_t$ that are maximal with respect to

 Define $E_{k,j}=Q_{k,j}\setminus\bigcup_iQ_{k+1,i}$.
 The family $\{E_{k,j}\}_{k,j}$ is pair-wise disjoint.
 Furthermore, let $P$ denote an immediate dyadic parent of $Q_{k,j}$, by the maximality of $Q_{k,j}$ and $Q_{k+1,i}$ we have